nlazcani/sql-ast-modification/README.md

 # Documentation

 ## Task Description
 I developed a module to parse PostgreSQL queries, generate an Abstract Syntax Tree (AST), replace column names with hashed values in the AST, maintain a map of original column names to hashed column names, and rebuild the SQL query with hashed column names.
-The module also includes unit tests to verify the accuracy of our functions.
+Using Flask, the API is available and React.js is used to present the functionality.
+For local deployment without reviewing documentation, here are the details [Local Deployment](#local-deployment).

 # Table of Contents